 - Having selected Disk Utility, click Continue.

 - Now select the volume you wish to Erase.
 You may need to click on View > Show All Drives before you can see the volume.
-Note that the process here is slightly different if you are running macOS Catalina.
+Note that the process here is slightly different if you are running macOS Catalina or Big Sur.
 If you aren't running Catalina then you only need to delete the Macintosh HD volume.
-If you are running Catalina there will be two volumes probably called Macintosh HD and Macintosh HD-Data (or possibly Home and Home - Data).
+If you are running Catalina or later there will be two volumes probably called Macintosh HD and Macintosh HD-Data (or possibly Home and Home - Data).
 You'll need to delete the Data volume first and then Macintosh HD.
 We cover how to do this here: How to wipe and reformat your Mac.
 Remember this is going to delete all your data so make sure you have your important data backed up or stored in the cloud or on an external drive.

 - The next step also depends on the version of macOS you are running.
 In Catalina, Mojave Big Sur, and potentially High Sierra (depending on your Mac) this will be APFS.
 But on older Macs running older macOS versions the format needs to be set to Mac OS Extended (Journaled).
 You will also need to have GUID Partition Table selected as the Scheme.
 (You won't see the Scheme option if you only have the volume selected).